Division of the assembly: House of Commons

-In the House of Commons, the Speaker says "The Question is that…", states the question and next says "As many as there are of the opinion say Aye".
+In the House of Commons, the Speaker says "The Question is that...", states the question and next says "As many as there are of the opinion say Aye".
 Then, following shouts of "Aye", the Speaker says "Of the contrary, No" and similar shouts of "No" may follow.
 If one side clearly has more support, the Speaker then announces their opinion as to the winner, stating, for example, "I think the Ayes have it, the Ayes have it".
 Otherwise, the Speaker declares a division.

 Any member may object to the Speaker's determination.
 If feeling that the division is unnecessary, the Speaker may first ask those who support the determination of the voice vote to rise, and then ask those who oppose the opinion to rise.
 Then, the Speaker may either declare that the ruling on the voice vote stands, or proceed to a division.

+The practice of voting by division seems to derive from the layout of St Stephen's Chapel, the meeting place of the House of Commons before the fire of 1834.
+The chapel had an anteroom, and by 1584 votes were regularly held by having MPs from one side depart the chamber for this anteroom, while the other side would remain in the chamber.
+By 1690, it was established that those voting Aye would depart for the anteroom, while Noes would remain in the chamber.
+After the fire destroyed St Stephen's Chapel, the House of Commons Chamber was rebuilt with two lobbies, one for Ayes and one for Noes.

 If a division is to be taken, the Speaker first states, "Division!
 Clear the lobbies!"
 Like all parliamentary procedure, there is a historical reason for the tradition.
-In this case it was a division that took place on 27 February 1771 when a non-MP (known as a 'stranger'), one Thomas Hunt, was included in the 'Noes' vote.
+In this case it was a division that took place on 27 February 1771 when a non-MP (known as a 'stranger'), Thomas Hunt, was included in the 'Noes' vote.
 It subsequently transpired that he had voted several times previously.
 The division bell then sounds across the Parliamentary Estate as well as several buildings in the vicinity, such as restaurants and pubs.
 (For a full list see external bells.)
 The lobbies are cleared of strangers, these days primarily journalists, but historically could have been members of the public.
 Division bells notify any members not currently in the chamber that a vote is about to start.
 A recent development has been the use of pagers and mobile phones by party whips, to summon members from further afield.
+At the beginning of a division, two MPs who intend to vote in favour and two MPs who intend to vote against communicate to the Speaker their intentions to act as tellers.